vecnavium-pm-pl/LobbyItems/README.md

 We will not take any suggestions for LobbyItems API 3.0.0 for the reason below.

-LobbyItems on PocketMine API 3.0.0 is now on feature freeze and will only be doing plugin updates when it comes to bug fixes.
+LobbyItems on PocketMine API 3.0.0 is now on feature freeze and will only be doing plugin updates when it comes to bug fixes

 # Commands & Permissions